dotnet/windowsdesktop/src/windowsdesktop/tests/scripts/README.md

 ## Build Integration

-The WiX project (`bundle.wixproj`) uses a deterministic staging contract.
-If (and only if) the three normalized MSI files are present in `artifacts/prereqs/<arch>` when `StagePrereqRuntimeMsis` runs, the bundle defines `IncludeRuntimeMSIs=true` and embeds them; otherwise it proceeds without them.
+The WiX project (`bundle.wixproj`) now exposes a `RestoreRuntimePrereqs` target that unpacks the transport package into `artifacts/prereqs/<arch>` and runs automatically before `StagePrereqRuntimeMsis`.
+If (and only if) the three normalized MSI files are present when `StagePrereqRuntimeMsis` runs, the bundle defines `IncludeRuntimeMSIs=true` and embeds them; otherwise it proceeds without them.

-Internal CI: missing or partial triad triggers a build warning or error per policy.
+Internal CI: the Windows build pipeline calls `eng/scripts/runtime-prereqs/restore-runtime-prereqs.ps1` before `cibuild`, ensuring the normalized triad is available.
+Missing or partial triad triggers a build warning or error per policy.
-Public PR builds: typically do not supply real MSIs; the bundle is produced without runtime prereqs unless explicitly staged.
+Public PR builds: typically do not supply real MSIs; the bundle is produced without runtime prereqs unless explicitly staged (either via the script above or manual copying).

 ## Typical Workflows